Becoming a Physician Assistant in New Hampshire

 The cost associated with the application is one hundred dollars.
 It will need to be submitted at the time of applying.

 To obtain a license in New Hampshire it is necessary to submit a fully executed application in order to qualify for a certification as a Physician Assistant.

 You will also need to give the New Hampshire Board of Medicine your documents that prove you have graduated from an accredited school in a Physician’s Assistant Program.

-In order to become a Physician Assistant in New Hampshire will need to provide two letters of recommendation from doctors who can confirm that your position as a Physician Assistant has been exemplary.
-The letters have to be on the doctor’s official stationary and given to the New Hampshire Board of Medicine as an “original”—no copies will be accepted.
+Provide two letters of recommendation from doctors who can confirm that your position as a Physician Assistant has been exemplary.
+The letters have to be on the doctor’s official stationary and given to the New Hampshire Board of Medicine as an “original” — copies are not accepted.
 Either you or the referring doctor may send the letters in.

 You should receive word from the New Hampshire Board of Medicine within a 30 day time period.
 If more than 30 days have passed, please get in touch with them to follow up on your progress.

 You will have to allow the New Hampshire Board of Medicine to conduct background verification and you will need to be fingerprinted.